platformsh/platformsh-docs/src/dedicated/overview/grid.md

+---
-# Differences from Platform.sh on the Grid
+title: "Differences from Platform.sh on the Grid"
+weight: 5
+sidebarTitle: "Differences from the Grid"
+description: |
   When using Platform.sh Dedicated, a few configuration options and tools function differently from Platform.sh on the Grid, aka the Development Environment.
+---

+{{< description >}}

 ## PHP